 Mono Lake is hauntingly beautiful, reflecting the snow-capped Sierra Nevada in its shimmering blue waters.
-An immense inland sea, the lake fills a natural basin, 695 square miles in size.
+An immense inland sea, the lake fills a natural basin, over 70 square miles in size.

 The most distinctive feature at Mono Lake is its eerie tufa towers-mineral structures created when fresh-water springs bubble up through the alkaline waters of the lake.
 The lake's salty water not only makes you float like a cork, but sustains trillions of brine shrimp, attracting millions of migratory birds to feast on them.

 The Annual Bird Chautauqua held every June offers programs, birdwatching field trips and seminars about the unique geography, flora and fauna of Mono Basin.

 A paradise for birdwatchers and photographers, Mono Lake also offers hiking, interpretive trails, kayaking and a peaceful haven for taking in nature in all its grandeur.